The Official Blog of the Graduate Management Admission Council

 Posted by Zhenxuan Chen

-Zhenxuan Chen, Regional Director of GMAC Greater China, he is a leading GMAC to ensure Chinese talent to be discovered as future business leader as well as empower global business schools into the graduate management market in Greater China region.
+Zhenxuan Chen is the Regional Director of GMAC Greater China, where he leads the Market Development team to ensure Chinese talent can be discovered as future business leaders and empower global business schools into the graduate management market in the Greater China region.

 Posted on Jul 2, 2021 9:00:00 AM